Rclodeca/ToDoWebApp/README.md

 # ToDoWebApp
 To-Do list Web app

 Add and remove to-do items as needed.
 Click on a list item to cross it off.
-Made with JavaScript

-Created with JavaScript using DOM manipulation
+Created with JavaScript using DOM manipulation.